umutbozyayla/customnightclub/README.md

 ## Installation
 1. Download and extract the resource.
-2. Copy the files to `resources/nightclubs.
+2. Copy the files to `resources/nightclubs` or `create new folder into resources folder and copy into it..
 3. Add
 `start bob74_ipl`
 `start esx_nightclubaddon-master`